nefarius/JsonConfig/README.md

 ```

 ### "Magic" prevention of null pointer exceptions

 Choosing reasonable default values is only a matter of supplying a good default.conf.
-But using some C# 4.0 dynamic "magic", non-existant configuration values will not throw a NullPointer exception:
+But using some C# 4.0 dynamic "magic", non-existent configuration values will not throw a NullPointer exception:

 ```csharp
 // we are lazy and do not want to give default values for configuration